gil-son/aws/english-us/EC2EBS.md

   <img src="https://thumbs2.imgbox.com/92/5b/3rMQjWcM_t.png">
 </div>

-Finally, its possibile to create EBS Volumes and leave them unattached they don't need to be necessarily attached to an ECS instance, they can be attached on demand and that makes it very, very powerful
+Finally, its possibile to create EBS Volumes and leave them unattached they don't need to be necessarily attached to an EC2 instance, they can be attached on demand and that makes it very, very powerful

 <div align="center">